W427697/Discord-/app/html/README.md

 For more information visit: [storybook.js.org](https://storybook.js.org)

+### Typescript

+`npx sb init` will select `.ts` starter stories if your `package.json` has typescript as a dependency.
+If starting a new project, run `npm init` and `npm install typescript --save-dev` before initializing storybook to get the typescript starter stories.

 ---

 Storybook also comes with a lot of [addons](https://storybook.js.org/addons) and a great API to customize as you wish.